 Living on-campus is a great way to meet fellow students and to be where the action is, and comes with many benefits such as:

-- Prices for half board and self-catered accommodation are shown below.
-When booking your accommodation you will be given the option to upgrade to full board.
-There is also an option for a term time contract (where you occupy the room from 22 September 2019 - 8 December 2019, 5 January 2020 - 22 March 2020 and 19 April 2020 - 7 June 2020 inclusive).
+- Prices for half board, full board and self-catered accommodation are shown below.
+There is also an option for a term time contract (where you occupy the room from 12 September 2021 - 12 December 2021, 3 January 2022 - 27 March 2022 and 18 April 2022 - 22 May 2022 inclusive) for rooms in the Main Building

 Free parking is available on-campus.
 You just need to apply for a parking permit as part of your online self registration - you will be notified when you can do this.
 A parking permit is an entitlement to park only if space is available.